The Spiritual Centre.co.uk

 Red Vine Leaf (Vitis vinifera, autumn leaf preferred)

-Red vine leaves are gathered in early autumn once they have turned deep red.
-The leaves are dried in shade and later steeped in freshly boiled water to produce a strong infusion.
-Taken warm, the infusion is traditionally used to support venous circulation and reduce fluid retention.
+Red vine leaves are gathered in early autumn once they have turned deep crimson, then carefully dried in shade for storage.
+A strong infusion is prepared by steeping the dried leaves in freshly boiled water and taken warm to support circulatory flow and reduce fluid retention.

-The cooled infusion may also be applied externally as a compress to swollen areas, particularly the lower legs, to encourage the movement of stagnant fluid.
+The cooled infusion may also be applied externally as a compress to areas of swelling, particularly the lower limbs, to encourage the movement of stagnant fluid.

-Leaves should be fully dried before storage and kept in airtight containers away from light and moisture.
+Leaves should be thoroughly dried before storage and kept in airtight containers away from heat, light, and moisture.

 Ingredients: